Computing the BWT and LCP array of a Set of Strings in External Memory

 We can now analyze Algorithm~\ref{alg:merge-suffixes}, which is composed of two main steps: in the first one it prepares the input data structures (line~\ref{algo:ms-prepare-t}), invokes Algorithm~\ref{alg:sort-suffixes}, and initializes some data structures.
-In the second part (lines~\ref{alg:merge-suffixes:iteration-condition}--\ref{alg:ms-merge-suffixes-end}) it computes the final encoding of the interleave \(I_{X^P}\) and the LCP array from the structures computed at the previous step by iteratively applying Algorithm~\ref{alg:compute-by-offset-with-lcp}.
+In the second part (lines~\ref{alg:merge-suffixes:iteration-condition}--\ref{alg:ms-merge-suffixes-end}) it computes the final encoding \(I_{X^{p}}\) and the LCP array from the structures computed at the previous step by iteratively applying Algorithm~\ref{alg:compute-by-offset-with-lcp}.

-The complexity of the first part is essentially that of Algorithm~\ref{alg:sort-suffixes}, since computing the lists \(T_0, \ldots , T_k\) (line~\ref{algo:ms-prepare-t}) requires \(\mathcal{O}(mk)\).
-In fact, it requires a single scan of the input data (whose size is \(mk\)), while outputting the lists requires constant time per element.
+The complexity of the first part is essentially that of Algorithm~\ref{alg:sort-suffixes}, since computing the lists \(T_0, \ldots , T_k\) (line~\ref{algo:ms-prepare-t}) requires \(\mathcal{O}(mk)\) with a single scan of the input data (whose size is \(mk\)), while outputting the lists requires constant time per element.

-The second step of is mainly composed of a \texttt{while} loop that iteratively applies Algorithm~\ref{alg:compute-by-offset-with-lcp} to compute the final interleave and the final LCP array.
+The second step is mainly composed of a \texttt{while} loop that iteratively applies Algorithm~\ref{alg:compute-by-offset-with-lcp} (that requires \(\mathcal{O}(mk\sigma)\)) to compute the final interleave and the final LCP array.
 Moreover, the proof of correctness of Algorithm~\ref{alg:merge-suffixes} also shows that Algorithm~\ref{alg:compute-by-offset-with-lcp} is applied $l+1$ times, where \(l\) is the largest value in the LCP array.